modadao/moda-fingerprint-nft/README.md

 ## API

-A NodeJS / Typescript / Express API has been developed to interact with the smart contract.
+A NodeJS / Express API has been developed to interact with the smart contract.
 It abstracts the smart contract function calls, and re-hydrates the data in the the original JSON format.

 ### GET